Depression

 Atypical depression exhibits in much the same way as most other types, with feelings of emptiness and sadness.
 The difference is that these feelings can dissipate with positive, happy stimuli.

-Depressive episodes typically end quickly, but atypical depressive episodes are interrupted by happy events and patients with this type of depression tend to respond very well to treatment.
+Depressive episodes typically end quickly, but atypical depressive episodes are interrupted by happy events, and patients with this type of depression tend to respond very well to treatment.

-Risk Factors
+Risk Factors of Depression

 Sometimes, traumatic events can trigger depression.
 In those cases, it usually happens to a person who is already predisposed to depression.
 Some people are at higher risk for developing a depressive disorder than others.